NathanKr/react-vite-express-setup/README.md

 </li>
 <li>The react app uses /api/v1 as base url and the server base endpoint url is /api/v1</li>
 <li>Using /api/v1 as base url is arbitrary.
-Notice however that it appears in 3 places : here in package.json, on the client side and on the server side</li>
+Notice however that it appears in 3 places : root package.json, on the client side and on the server side</li>
 </ul>

 <h2>Installation</h2>